 Trenchless repairs can often result in hundreds or even thousands of dollars in savings to our customers.
 With smaller crews, decreased work area, and faster time to completion, we are able to pass our own savings on to you.

-The biggest source of savings is often the lack of digging and the consequential reconstruction costs.
+The biggest source of savings is often the lack of digging and consequential reconstruction costs.
 Without the need for trenches and heavy equipment, we are able to leave your landscaping, driveway, sidewalks, and other features of your property intact.
 Traditional repairs can leave you with gardening, repaving, and other reconstruction costs that can continue to impact your property for days after your plumbing repair is done.
-Trenchless repairs will leave little to no residual effects on your home or business with little to no down time.
+Trenchless repairs will leave little to no residual effects on your home or business with little to no downtime.

 How long will trenchless sewer repairs last?

 Marv’s Plumbing & Heating is committed to offering our Wyoming customers the highest-quality repairs using industry-leading technology to give you peace of mind.
 Our trenchless camera inspections allow us to accurately pinpoint areas of concern and utilize the best-possible repairs that will last for years to come.

 Our cured-in-place pipe technique uses a strong and durable epoxy resin that will create a smooth surface that may even perform better than your old pipe.
 Most materials used during trenchless repairs will not corrode, rust, or deteriorate as quickly as other plumbing materials, meaning that your sewer line can even last for decades with innovative and long-lasting repairs from Marv’s Plumbing & Heating.

 What are some of the benefits associated with trenchless sewer repairs?